 Summer Enrichment Program

-Have fun, make friends, go on adventures, and sharpen your academic skills through the Pigeon Center’s summer enrichment program.
+Have fun, make friends, go on adventures, and sharpen your academic skills through the PCMDC’s Summer Enrichment Program (SEP).

-Activities are centered on an overarching theme such as science, math and music; how to be my best me (character education), or global discovery.
-Participants play outside and help grow vegetables and flowers in the center’s garden and their garden plots at Grace Episcopal Church and Francis Cove Church.
-They enjoy crafts, music and games, as well as reading and math activities.
-Special programs range from yoga to anti-bullying.
+Activities are centered on an overarching theme such as science, math, music, character education (how to be my best me), and global discovery.
+Participants play outside and help grow vegetables and flowers in the PCMDC’s garden as well as garden plots at Grace Episcopal Church and Francis Cove Church.
+Students enjoy crafts, music, and games as well as reading and math activities.
+Special programs vary from year to year but range from yoga to anti-bullying.

-Breakfast, lunch and a snack are served each day.
-In addition, the center hosts two family dinners where camp families share a pot-luck dinner and receive updated program information and enjoy performances by the campers.
+Breakfast, lunch, and a snack are served each day.
+In addition, PCMDC hosts two family dinners where camp families share a pot-luck dinner and receive updated program information and enjoy performances by the campers.

 Who: Students who have completed kindergarten through high school.

 When: 8 a.m. to 5 p.m. on summer weekdays.
 Program generally begins the first full week after Haywood County school year ends and continues through the last full week before schools begin.

 Cost: Begins at $550 per child and is a sliding scale.
 Scholarships may be available.
 Payment in full is due mid-way through the summer program.
 Parents or caregivers also are required to commit to 10 hours of volunteer service for PCMDC per child.